aleen42/PersonalWiki/Programming/HTML/head/head.md

 <!-- keywords -->
 <!--
     keywords is used for easily searching in a search engine.
+When you set up your keywords, people can search your website with the keywords you set.
+    It's suggested to set more keywords and not more than 974 characters.
 -->
 <meta name="keywords" content="aleen42,personalwiki">
 ```